 In software estimation and project management, we talk about “the cone of uncertainty.”
 The cone illustrates the fact that the further your from actually building the software, the higher the risk your estimate is dead wrong.
 Reversely, the closer you are to finishing the project, the narrower the cone becomes, and the more accurate your estimates are.

 Here is an example based on data from thousands of software projects.
-This graph is based on an example in the book Agile Estimating and Planning by Mike Cohn:
+This graph is based on an example in the book Agile Estimating and Planning (paid link) by Mike Cohn:

 Lesson: To reduce estimation error, avoid making guesses about the remote future.
 Instead, focus on the here and now and work with what you, for a fact, know.